cotes2020/jekyll-theme-chirpy/_posts/2023-02-06-PowerShell-based-web-server.md

 layout: post
 title: PowerShell based web server
 date: 2023-02-06
 category:
 - Instructions
 author: ebmarquez
 tags:
-- API
+- api
-- Web Server
+- web server
-- Container
+- container
 - docker
 - dotnet
 - PowerShell
-summary: Using powershell to run a web server
+summary: Using powershell to run a web server, the code is designed to operate within a container.
 ---
 * Table of Contents
 {:toc}

+# Summary

 Recently, I needed to write a web server using PowerShell.
 PowerShell is a scripting language based on the dotnet framework.
 It can use dotnet libraries to build tools and different services.
-In this case I needed to utilize the [System.Net.HttpListener][httplistener]{:target="_blank"} library.
-When I initially write this script, it needed to operate within a linux container.
+In this case, I needed to utilize the [System.Net.HttpListener][httplistener]{:target="_blank"} library.
+When I initially wrote this script, it needed to operate within a linux container.
+In many examples people post on the internet, the host IP or localhost IP is typically used.
+These options don't work will when deployed with a container.
+The problem I encountered was specifically with the IP address.
+I'm not able to predict the IP address, so the best option is to use 0.0.0.0 or in my case `+`.
+In this post, I'm only describing the code needed to create the PowerShell web server.
+The container configuration is out of scope.

 Setting up a web server with PowerShell is very simple.
-In this example, the service will use 0.0.0.0 to listen for requests on port 8080, respond to the URI of /test and return a GUID.
+In this example, the service will use 0.0.0.0 to listen for requests on port 8080, respond to the URI of /test, then return a GUID.
 The container I used was based on dotnet6 with PowerShell 7 running on a debian based container.

+## Setup

 ```powershell
 $urlPrefix = '+' # the plus is special, this tells it to listen on any IP.